google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 Note that any columns without numerical data are not included

+Source: Google Copyright

 -->

 ---

-# Exploring `Series` and `DataFrame`: Histogram
+# Exploring `Series` and `DataFrame`: `histogram`

-Makes a histogram of any numerical data (calculates the frequency of each number)
+Makes a histogram of any numerical columns (calculates the frequency of each number)

 ```python
 my_dataframe.hist()